vs

 | Foreign currency markup | 3.50% - Foreign Currency Transactions | 3.50% - Foreign Currency Transactions |

-The HDFC Bank MoneyBack Credit Card has a renewal fee of Rs.500, while the ICICI Bank Platinum Chip Credit Card has no annual fee.
+HDFC Bank MoneyBack Credit Card charges Rs.500 as joining and renewal fees with a waiver on renewal if you spend Rs.50,000 quarterly.
+ICICI Bank Platinum Chip Credit card Visa has no joining or annual fees.

-Both cards have a forex markup of 3.50% for foreign currency transactions.
+Both cards charge a 3.5% foreign currency markup fee on international transactions.